Leading Integrated Research for Agenda 2030 in Africa

 Leading Integrated Research for Agenda 2030 in Africa is a 5-year programme that seeks to increase the production of high quality, integrated (inter- and transdisciplinary), solutions-oriented research on global sustainability by early career scientists in Africa.
 The knowledge will be used to address complex sustainability challenges in the region.

-The programme will be run by the International Council for Science together with its Regional Office for Africa and in strong partnership with the Network of African Science Academies (NASAC) and the International Social Science Council (ISSC).
+The programme is run by the International Council for Science together with its Regional Office for Africa and in strong partnership with the Network of African Science Academies (NASAC) and the International Social Science Council (ISSC).
 The Programme is supported by the Swedish International Development Cooperation Agency (Sida) and will run until December 2020.

 Who is it for?